 For nearly 10 years I’ve now been selling my photos via Redbubble.
 When I first started selling my art there, Redbubble’s focus was mostly on Wall Art.
 Over the years a lot of additional products like cell-phone cases, clothing and even jigsaw puzzles have been added.
 Moreover, they largely extended their global network of manufacturers, making it easy for me to sell my photos world-wide.

-In this article we will look at what Redbubble does from the perspective of an artist who want’s to sell art and of a buyer who wants to buy that art.
-And we’ll start by looking at the quality of the products, because this is important for both parties.
+In this article I review Redbubble from the perspective of an artist who want’s to sell art and of a buyer who wants to buy that art.
+And I start by looking at the quality of the products, because this is important for both parties.

 For me as a photographer it’s important that my photos are reproduced properly when printed.
 I don’t want somebody to buy my photos and be disappointed because of quality issues with the prints.
-For this reason I regularly order prints at Redbubble myself to make sure the quality is good and I was never disappointed.
+For this reason I regularly order prints from Redbubble myself and review the quality, making sure it is good.
+And I was never disappointed.